prymitive/upaas/configuration.rst

 ``commands``
 ............

-  List of commands used to create system image files. ``%workdir%`` makro will be expanded into directory path where image is being created.
+  List of commands used to create system image files. ``%workdir%`` macro will be expanded into directory path where image is being created.

 ``maxage``
 ..........